adrienneparsons/BC_singlecell_age/README.md

 All analyses are completed in R v4.4.1 and can be completed on a local machine.
 Both Seurat v4 and v5 are needed for different parts of the scripts.
 The version required for each R file is noted in the file’s comments.

+### Demo instructions
+1. Skip the files "METABRIC data wrangling.R" and "Create CellChat Objects.R"; the data created from these scripts is provided in the Data folder in the repository.
+2. Be sure to update the lines of code to include your data file directory and results file directory where indicated.
+3. The single-cell data can be downloaded on GEO; accession number GSE176078

 ### Running the scripts
 #### METABRIC data wrangling and Figures 1 and S1
+Runtime using full dataset: 1 minute, 30 seconds

 Using the “data_clinical_patient.txt” and “data_clinical_sample.txt” files on cBioPortal or copied into this repository, as well as the raw data from cBioPortal, the “METABRIC data wrangling.R” file subsets the large gene expression files by molecular subtype (ER+ or TNBC) and removes duplicate genes.
 This script takes >30 minutes to complete; for ease, we have made the outputs of this script available on FigShare:

  TNBC: https://figshare.com/articles/dataset/2024_METABRIC_TNBC_csv/27242253?file=4983452